-The PCF8563 contains sixteen 8-bit registers with an auto-incrementing register address, an on-chip 32.768 kHz oscillator with one integrated capacitor, a frequency divider which provides the source clock for the Real-Time Clock (RTC) and calender, a programmable clock output, a timer, an alarm, a voltage-low detector, and a 400 kHz I2C-bus interface.
+The PCF85163 contains sixteen 8-bit registers with an auto-incrementing register address, an on-chip 32.768 kHz oscillator with one integrated capacitor, a frequency divider which provides the source clock for the Real-Time Clock (RTC) and calender, a programmable clock output, a timer, an alarm, a voltage-low detector, and a 400 kHz l2C-bus interface.

-All 16 registers are designed as addressable 8-bit parallel registers although not all bits are implemented.
+All 16 registers (see Table 4) are designed as addressable 8-bit parallel registers although not all bits are implemented.
 The first two registers (memory address 00h and 01h) are used as control and/or status registers.
-The memory addresses 02h through 08h are used as counters for the clock function (seconds up to years counters).
+The addresses 02h through 08h are used as counters for the clock function (seconds up to years counters).
 Address locations 09h through 0Ch contain alarm registers which define the conditions for an alarm.
 Address 0Dh controls the CLKOUT output frequency.
-0Eh and 0Fh are the Timer_control and Timer registers, respectively.
+0Eh and 0Fh are the timer control and timer registers, respectively.